This was an assignment for Covering China taught by Initium editor Zhang Jieping. We were asked to write about the life experiences of a classmate.

-“After meeting me, she came to Changsha.”
+“After we met, she came to Changsha,” Li continued.

 China and Russia are similarly grappling with a changing world order.

+“The Russian countryside is so similar to what I saw in Yueyang,” Li said.
 “But I felt depressed in Russia.
 Even if I go back now, I’m sure Moscow will not have changed much.”

 Now, Russians are flocking to China to find work as English teachers, models, dancers and some even work as prostitutes.
 In Moscow, the authorities are seeking to attract Chinese citizens who have tired of well-trod cities like Milan and Paris in a phenomenon called “Red tourism “.